Click each question to show or hide.

 Student Health Insurance Plans are available.
 For more information please contact the Vinson Health Center.

 11. What kind of assistance does the university provide for students with disabilities?

 The university offers support services for students with a variety of disabilities.
 A wide range of services can be obtained including, but not limited to, extended testing time, interpreters, note-taker services, scribes, reader services (e.g., books on tape, electronic text), registration assistance, and adaptive technology services.

 The Office of Disability Support Services also assists students with issues and situations related to advocacy, accessibility, on-campus housing, leadership development, and advising.
 For more information contact the Office of Disability Support Services.

 12. What kind of career planning services are offered to prepare students for life after graduation?

-Official ACT or official SAT exam scores are ACT or SAT test score reports sent directly to the Midwestern State University Admissions Office from ACT Inc. (ACT) or from the College Board (SAT).
+ACT or SAT exam scores are considered official when sent directly to Midwestern State University from ACT Inc. (ACT) or from the College Board (SAT).